 Earlier this year, Dr Hegde and colleagues published a paper in the AACR journal Clinical Cancer Research: “The Where, the When, and the How of Immune Monitoring for Cancer Immunotherapies in the Era of Checkpoint Inhibition.”

-Called “Two Scientists Walk into a Bar” it’s hosted by Genentech Principal Scientist, Dr Jane Grogan and features interviews with company researchers.
+“Two Scientists Walk into a Bar” features interviews with company researchers.
 Here’s the link to listen on Soundcloud.

 Biotech Strategy Blog Interviews